We do 3D printing at Ace Monster toys! Whether you’re a 3D whiz kid or just wondering what all the buzz is about, we’re here to help.

 After the excitement of printing that cool paperweight that you found on the Internet fades, you’ll start thinking about designing your own creations.
 Too many folks get stuck here.
 The design tools can be daunting (and expensive).

 Never fear.
 A number of our volunteers are experienced designers (or at least, we think so).
 We’ll get you moving in the right direction, whether you’re into technical gadgetry, artistic sculpture or anything in-between.
 The key is knowing which corners of that monstrously complex software are really important.

 But it’s really all about people

 Anyone needing help getting started is encouraged to contact the steward.
 We’ll arrange for a quick instructional session (15 minutes or so) to show you how to use the printers.
-It’s not dangerous or terribly difficult but there are a few things to know.
-We go through this at just about every meeting too, so you can always show up then too.
+It’s not dangerous or terribly difficult, but there are a few things to know.
+We go through this at just about every meeting too, so you can always just show up then.